cybergarage/uecho/doc/examples.md

  -h : Print this message
 ```

-The `uechosearch` searches all [ECHONET Lite][enet] device and profile objects in the local area network, and prints all found objects with the IP address as the following:
+The `uechosearch` discovers all [ECHONET Lite][enet] device and profile objects in the local area network and displays all found objects with their IP addresses:

 ```
 $ uechosearch